CloudCurio/lmu-thesis-project/README.md

 2. Prepare data for Alleloscope analysis
 3. Predict Allele Frequency (AF) information using Alleloscope
 4. Use read counts and AF information to train an HMM and predict CNVs

+Scripts for the project are split into 3 folders: "data_prep_alleloscope", "analysis_scripts", and "epiAneufinder_scripts".
+Folders "debug_function_versions" and "tutorial_scripts" are technical and should be ignored.

+## "data_prep_alleloscope" folder
+This folder covers steps 1 and 2 of the workflow above.
+The inputs required are:
+- hg38.fa - human genome sequence in the FASTA format;
+-

+Scripts in the folder (in recommended order of application):

+**Initial data prep:**
+- dict_creation.sh - constructs a .dict file for the provided genome .fa data;
+- download_SNU601.sh - downloads the SNU601 WGS data in the .fastq format;
+- cellranger_atac_SNU601.sh - downloads the scATAC-seq data in the .fastq format;

+-